-In May 2018, the Communication and Community Engagement Initiative (CCEI) held an Africa regional workshop with the aim of ensuring a more collective and systematic communication and community engagement approach in humanitarian response.
-More than 60 participants from across the African continent working for the UN, the Red Cross/Crescent movement, NGOs (including media development agencies) and Government were in attendance.
+In May and November 2018, the Communication and Community Engagement Initiative (CCEI) held workshops in Nairobi and Panama City respectively with the aim of ensuring a more collective and systematic communication and community engagement approach in humanitarian response.
+More than 100 participants from across the African and Latin American regions working for the UN, the Red Cross/Crescent movement, NGOs (including media development agencies) and Government were in attendance.

 The Communication and Community Engagement Initiative was established by UNICEF, OCHA, IFRC, and other partners, and is convened by the CDAC Network.